cicada-lang/inet-js/docs/articles/programming-with-interaction-nets.md

 ## Syntax for Nonlinear Computational Models

-Using stack and postfix notation to build net, give us a simple syntax for interaction nets.
+Viewing application of node as connecting ports, give us a simple applicative syntax for interaction nets.

 In fect, for graph-based computation models like interaction nets, the graph itself is the syntax.
 But graph is nonlinear, how to use linear text to describe graph?
-We solve this by using stack and postfix notation to build graph.
+We solve this by using function applications to build graph.

 In this way, the language we used to build graph, becomes the lower layer language for the language of interaction nets.
-View this lower layer language as a programming language, it is also Turing complete.

 This idea can not only be used to build graph, and provide syntax for graph-based computation models,